arabaya3/Agent--test/README.md

 - **Email by Sender & Date**: Find emails from a specific sender on a specific date with conversation threads
 - **Email by Date Range**: Get all emails within a date range with conversation threads
 - **Email by Subject & Date Range**: Search emails by subject keyword within a date range with conversation threads

+### Calendar Event Retrieval Functions
+- **Meetings by Date**: Retrieve all meetings on a specific date
+- **Meetings by Organizer & Date**: Find meetings organized by a specific person on a specific date
+- **Meetings by Date Range**: Get all meetings within a date range
+- **Meetings by Subject & Date Range**: Search meetings by subject keyword within a date range

 ### Enhanced Email Processing
 - **Conversation Thread Retrieval**: Automatically retrieves original emails and all replies in the conversation